 Day 1 – Arrival Day & Group Orientation

-This afternoon and evening will be dedicated to assimilating the group to each other, and to the country and to the culture of Costa Rica.
-Your guides will lead introduction and team-building activities.
+This afternoon and evening will be dedicated to assimilating the group to each other, to the country, and to the culture of Costa Rica.
+Your guides will lead the introduction and team-building activities.
 The group will create a “safety pack” and will review its personal and group goals.
 Dinner and night will be enjoyed at the hotel.

 Day 2 – Tour of La Paz Waterfall & Transfer to Arenal